navi-04/readme-activity-calender/README.md

-# 📦 GitHub Repository Stats Widget
+# 📦 GitHub Repository Stats Widgets

 An open-source, fully client-side tool that visualizes **real-time GitHub repository statistics** in an interactive and customizable format — perfect for developers, open-source maintainers, and portfolio builders.